Charles Bemies: Geneva College

 In 1889, Bemies accepted a position as the athletic director and head of the Department of Physical Culture at Geneva College, a Christian liberal arts college in Beaver Falls, Pennsylvania, north of Pittsburgh.
 He held that position from 1889 to 1894.
 In 1889, he organized the school's Athletic Association.
 He also organized a YMCA program at Geneva.
 As one book notes, "In the fall of 1890, Prof. Bemies organized a 'Young Men's Christian Association,' which continues as an educative factor in the religious life of students."

 Bemies organized the football program at Geneva College in 1890 and served as the coach, captain and a player at the halfback and center positions from 1890 to 1893.
-The Geneva College football team played only one game in 1890, losing to the University of Pittsburgh by a score of 10 to 4.
+The 1890 Geneva football team played only one game, losing to Western University of Pennsylvania by a score of 10 to 4.
 In 1891, Bemies led the team to an expanded six-game schedule in which the "Covies" (as the team was known at the time) compiled a 4–2 record and outscored opponents by a cumulative total of 126 to 78.
 In 1892, Bemies led the team to a 3–3 record.
-He led the team again in 1893 to a record of 3-2.
-During his four years with the program, the Geneva College football team compiled an overall record of 10-8.
+He led the team again in 1893 to a record of 3–2.
+During his four years with the program, the Geneva football team compiled an overall record of 10–8.

 Bemies is best known for his role as a pioneer of college basketball.
 In 1892, after witnessing an exhibition basketball game arranged by Naismith in Springfield, Bemies formed the first college basketball team at Geneva College.
 Under Bemies' guidance, Geneva College became the first college in the United States to field a basketball team.
 Interviewed in 2010, Ian Naismith, a basketball historian and the grandson of the sport's inventor, sought to settle disputing claims as to which college was the first to introduce basketball.
 Naismith said, "My grandfather considered Geneva to be the birthplace of college basketball, and how can anybody argue with him?
 If you say anything differently, you're calling my grandfather, my father, and me, liars."